Experience America's history from the 1850s on!

 The Readers include books that are a delight to read, like By the Great Horn Spoon, From the Mixed-Up Files of Mrs. Basil E. Frankweiler, and Henry Reed, Inc.

 And the Readers include several very different coming-of-age books, like Old Yeller, Because of Winn-Dixie, and The Seventeenth Swap.
-Nineteen fabulous books.
+Eighteen fabulous books.

 P.S.
 We would recommend trying to get to these Readers before your children do.
 We've heard reports of parents and children disputing over who will get to finish first.
 These books are that good!